-5.1.41 Alternative 'heritage' street lighting
+5.1.41 Alternative street lighting

-The street lighting specification we provide will use 'standard' galvanised steel columns with roadlighting lanterns of the appropriate height and wattage.
-The use of heritage street lighting columns and lanterns will require our approval at an early stage and will attract a commuted sum to cover the increased costs of maintenance and replacement associated with this type of equipment.
+The street lighting specification we provide will use 'standard' galvanised steel columns with roadlighting lanterns of the appropriate height and luminance.
+The use of heritage or other non-standard street lighting columns and lanterns will require our approval at an early stage and will attract a commuted sum to cover the increased costs of maintenance and replacement associated with this type of equipment.